pskowronek/epaper-clock-and-more/README.md

     - it is wise to read Google Maps [documentation](https://developers.google.com/maps/documentation/)
     - tl;dr: basically you have to enable Distance Matrix API - follow [these](https://developers.google.com/maps/documentation/distance-matrix/start#authentication) instructions, then you have to enable billing for it - just go [there](https://console.cloud.google.com/billing) - don't worry, they won't charge you if you are below the limits
-  - a key for weather forecasts from OpenWeather - you can get it [here](https://openweathermap.org/home/sign_up) *)
+  - a key for weather forecasts from OpenWeather - you can get it [here](https://openweathermap.org/home/sign_up) or *)
     - [One Call API](https://openweathermap.org/api/one-call-api) is being used to replace DarkSky provider (see below)
+  - a key for weather forecasts from Weatherbit.io - you can get it [here](https://www.weatherbit.io/account/create) *)
+    - alternative weather forecasts provider
   - a key for weather forecasts from DarkSky.net - ~~you can get it [here](https://darksky.net/dev/register)~~ *)
     - **DarkSky has been recently acquired by Apple since then no new submissions are being accepted**
-    - DarkSky is now in fallback mode (if no OpenWeather key is provided) and it's been set as deprecated (should work until the end of 2021)
+    - DarkSky is now in fallback mode (if no OpenWeather or Weatherbit.io key is provided) - it's been set as deprecated (should work until the end of 2021)
   - a key for Air Quality Index data from Airly.eu - you can get it [here](https://developer.airly.eu/register) *)
     - alternatively you can use World Air Quality Index API - you can get it [here](https://aqicn.org/data-platform/token/) *)
     - WAQI (aqicn.org) works as a fallback if you don't specify any token for Airly